Bulletin #2331, Maine Farm Safety Program: Using and Selecting Respirators

 Types of Respirators

 Dust masks are simple, low-cost versions of the filter respirators to be used in areas with nuisance dust and chaff.
 They are disposable and inexpensive.
 They provide good protection.
 Mechanical filter respirators provide respiratory protection against particulates such as dusts, mists or metal fumes.
 These respirators either trap particulates or neutralize or absorb gasses and vapors.
 They do not protect against both.
 Select the appropriate one for your job.
-A respirator with toxic dust approval should be used for protection against grain or wood dusts, and spores during silo filling.
+A respirator with toxic dust approval should be used for protection against grain or wood dusts, or spores during silo filling.
 A fume-approved respirator should be worn when welding.
 Never rely on this type of respirator in oxygen-deficient areas because it does not supply oxygen.

-Choosing the proper air-purifying respirator depends upon a proper face fit, filter efficiency and length of time worn.
+Choosing the proper air-purifying respirator depends upon a proper face fit, filter efficiency, and length of time worn.
 Workers with beards cannot use air purifying respirators because their facial hair does not allow for direct contact between the skin and respirator.
 Have air purifying respirators fitted by a professional, and follow the proper fitting procedures each time it is put on.

 Air purifying respirators come in two-strap and adjustable strap models.
 Each has its own individual procedure for putting on and taking off.
 When putting on the two-strap respirator, prestretch the straps and cup the respirator in your hand with your fingertips at the metal strip.
 Place the respirator under your chin and over your nose and put on the top strap over your head, and then the lower strap.
 Using the fingertips of both hands, mold the metal nosepiece low on the bridge of the nose.
 When removing, take the lower strap off first, and then the top strap.
 The adjustable strap respirator is put on and fitted almost the same.
 The only difference is you put the bottom strap on first then the top strap, and then adjust the straps accordingly.
 To remove it, release the tension and remove the bottom strap and then the top.